zhanylturtemirova/DigKol/README.md

   - What if FutureGreenhouse's wallet contains 20% of total money?
   - What if members who didn't vote want to join later?
   - What if members who didn't vote want to use already built shared assets?
 How paid members will be compensated?
+  - What if only 20% of needed money is collected and no more members want to join?
+How to refund money back to members?

   - How to enroll money as a community member?
   - How to get your money back as a community member?